adlercreations/burger-project/README.md

 ## Setup

-Here are somne setup instructions nexcessary to run this application.
+Here are somne setup instructions necessary to run this application.